An Ireland Road Trip: How To Plan An Epic 1-Week Ireland Itinerary On Your Own

 Let me be upfront: You will be driving on the left.
 You will also probably scrape a hedge or two.
 It’s fine.
 Everyone does it.

 Manual cars are cheaper, but unless you’re extremely confident with a stick shift—especially on narrow country roads with oncoming tractors—just splurge for the automatic.
-You’ll thank yourself in Connemara when you’re not accidentally shifting into third instead of turning on the wipers.
+You’ll thank yourself in Connemara on your Ireland road trip when you’re not accidentally shifting into third instead of turning on the wipers.

 Some quick rental tips: